cnayak99/Game_Engine/README.md

 These are the instructions including the startup process for our base game engine application and the controls for the controllable rectangle in it.
 We will begin by explaining the controls because they will be important for Step 13 of the base game engine application startup.

 **Controls**

 C = Changes the method by which the window can be resized.

-Up Arrow Key = Propels the controllable rectangle upwards, similar to a jump.
+Space = Propels the controllable rectangle upwards, similar to a jump.
 Can be pressed endlessly, resulting in the rectangle continuing to move upwards in a fashion similar to jumping.

 Left Arrow Key = Moves the controllable rectangle left at a constant speed.